-A 14-year-old girl who wanted her body to be preserved, in case she could be cured in the future, has more recently “won” a historic legal fight shortly before her death.
+A terminally ill 14-year-old girl wins historic specific issue order for her body to be preserved, in case she could be cured in the future, has more recently “won” a historic legal fight shortly before her death.

 A summary of the news report can be found here and upon reading no doubt the reader feels nothing but remorse and heartfelt condolences to the family members concerned.